So you want to get a job in Devops. Or maybe the first step is that being a question...?

 to eliminate toil.
 I don't like button-fucking.
 If it takes 2-3x as

-long to do it with code, yeah it sucks now, but it's going to save me
+long to do it with code, sure it sucks now, but it's going to save me

 hours on the other end when I'm using it.
 I promise and I deliver.
 The only thing consistent in IT is that everything is going to change.
 So, roll with the punches.